Rita Tanner: Storylines

-In 1992, she becomes Rita Sullivan when she marries Ted Sullivan (William Russell).
-The marriage only lasts three months, as he dies from a brain tumour.
-Ted leaves everything in his will to Rita which causes her to come into conflict with his family when they accuse her of only marrying him for his money.
+By 1990, Rita has moved out of her old home.
+Two years later she remarries a man named Ted Sullivan (William Russell).
+But the marriage only lasts three months, as he dies from an inoperable brain tumour; Ted leaves everything in his will to Rita which causes her to come into conflict with his family when they accuse her of only marrying him for his money.
 After a court case, Rita emerges victorious and has Ted's money to supplement her income from The Kabin.
 Jenny returns in 1993 when she becomes aware of this and attempts to get Rita to invest in her salon but she is rejected and leaves Weatherfield once again.
 Throughout all her ordeals Rita is supported by close friend Bet Lynch but their friendship sours in late 1995 when Bet asks Rita to help provide the money to purchase The Rovers when it is put up for sale by Newton & Ridley.
 Rita comes close to agreeing but eventually withdraws prompting Bet to end her friendship with her and depart the street for good.
 Rita supports Mavis in 1997 when Derek dies and is heartbroken when she decides to move to Cartmel to open her own Bed & Breakfast.

 When Rita collapses in her flat in July 1998 from carbon monoxide poisoning, she is saved by Alec.
 Realising how close he came to losing his best friend, Alec proposes to Rita.
 She initially turns him down, but later changes her mind and accepts.
 Their relationship ends several months later when they realise they cannot trust one another.
 Rita takes in Stacey, a local woman who tried to con Fred Elliott (John Savident) by pretending to be a Thai bride named Orchid.
 She had previously conned a man named Stuart (Duncan Preston), who locked her in his flat for days at a time and inflicted physical violence on her.
 Stuart traces her to Rita's home and breaks in, destroying her property.
 He threatens Rita, and though he is arrested, Rita decides to move house.
 Rita later moves in with her old friend Doreen Fenwick (Barbara Young), and although they initially get along well, Doreen outstays her welcome.
 Rita is proposed to by her friend and co-worker Norris Cole (Malcolm Hebden), she turns him down.